auth0-developer-hub/api_nestjs_typescript_hello-world/README.md

 ### 🔓 Get admin message

-> You need to protect this endpoint using Auth0 and Role-Based Access Control (RBAC).
+> This endpoint is protected using authorization and RBAC.
+You need to use a valid Bearer token with the 'read:admin-messages' permissions to be able to test it

 ```bash
 GET /api/messages/admin